pubnub/pubnub-api/objective-c/README.md

 ### History

-PubNub client allow you to pull out history for any particular channel.
-Channel feature should be enabled in your account and by default it will be stored for 24-72h.

-There is a set of designated methods to fetch history:
+If you have enabled the history feature for your account, the following methods can be used to fetch message history:

     + (void)requestFullHistoryForChannel:(PNChannel *)channel;
     + (void)requestFullHistoryForChannel:(PNChannel *)channel